oxycs/MarketPi/readme.md

 ## A program to plot the current capacity of the marketplace, inspired by [this post](https://matthew.science/posts/occupancy/).

 To use, simply place these files onto a Raspberry Pi with Bluetooth.
+Pair one bluetooth device, like a mouse, and then turn it off.

 Then add the following to your crontab:

 ```
 * * * * * /usr/bin/flock -n /tmp/fcjmain.lockfile /usr/bin/python3 ~/main.py